Ibibio Kingdom

+Ibibio Kingdom (also known as Obio Ibibio) was a precolonial polity of the Ibibio people in what is now southeastern Nigeria.
+It is considered one of the earliest centralized societies in the region, predating several neighboring kingdoms and states.

 History

-Traditionally, the Ibibio engaged in rainforest agriculture (yam, taro, cassava) as well as palm‑produce export.
-Many communities are coastal and involved in fishing or palm‑kernel trade.
+The Ibibio Kingdom emerged centuries before European contact, with oral and written traditions pointing to a powerful confederation of Ibibio clans ruled by elders and spiritual leaders.

-Before the colonial era, the Ibibio are believed to have formed proto‑state entities such as the Ibom Kingdom (also called Mbot Abasi Kingdom) with its seat at Obot Okon Ita.
+Before the colonial era, the Ibibio are believed to have formed proto‑state entities such as the Ibom Kingdom (also called Mbot Abasi Kingdom) with its seat in Uruan.
+The Ibibio confederation consisted of clans inhabiting regions north, south, east and west of the Great Uruan River.
+One of its clans, the Okon Ita Clan (northern vanguard), was situated to the north-east of the Great Uruan River.
+This clan had its seat at Obot Okon Ita.

-During the seventeenth and eighteenth centuries, the Ibibio engaged in conflicts such as the Aro–Ibibio Wars.
+During the seventeenth and eighteenth centuries, the Okon Ita Clan of the Ibibio engaged in conflicts that came to be known as the Aro–Ibibio Wars.

 Colonial and modern era

 Under British colonial rule, the Ibibio regions were incorporated into the Protectorate of Southern Nigeria and later into Nigeria after independence.
-Traditional governance structures such as secret societies (Ekpo) continued to influence local politics and social control.
+Traditional governance structures such as secret societies (Ekpo) continued to influence local politics and social control..

+Its capital was Uruan, a central seat of governance and religion.
+The Nsomm and Obongs (kings or chiefs) held authority alongside councils and cult institutions like the Ekpe society.

+Political Structure

+The Ibibio Kingdom was not a monarchy in the traditional sense; the prime ruler of the Ibibio people was considered a high priest or nsomm (Nsomm Uruan).
+Moreover, the form of government was a gerontocratic confederacy, with each clan maintaining autonomy under its Obong.
+Authority was spiritual, judicial, and administrative, centered around: